vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 "The future is not something we enter, but something we create." - Leonard Sweet "Your life does not get better by chance; it gets better by change." - Jim Rohn "Sometimes the best thing you can do is not think, not wonder, not imagine, not obsess.
 Just breathe, and have faith that everything will work out for the best." - Unknown
-"The best way to get started is to quit talking and begin doing." - Walt Disney "You don't need to see the whole staircase, just take the first step." - Martin Luther King Jr.
+"You don't need to see the whole staircase, just take the first step." - Martin Luther King Jr.
 "The biggest risk is not taking any risk." - Mark Zuckerberg "You are one decision away from a completely different life." - Unknown